 About the Podcast

 Rule Out Podcast was created as part of a course called FLEX, a course that allows for self-directed scholarly activity.
-The podcast is a student doctor’s take on social issues in the medical arena.
+The podcast is a student doctor’s exploration of social issues in the medical arena.
+More recently, this podcast plans to focus on beneficial community initiatives.
 Problems in medicine are not only numerous, they are also complex.
 Fortunately, in medical school, when presented with a complicated patient scenario we are taught to use the rule in/rule out method.
 This approach asks us to take generate a list of all potential differential diagnoses to ensure we do not miss any.
 Once our list is generated, we carefully evaluate the evidence against a particular disease (rule out) while building the case to support others (rule in).
 A critical component in diagnosis is collecting a thorough history.

 Rule Out Podcast was created with an emphasis on communication and history-taking, collecting narrative from experts while discussing solutions.
 The podcast hopes to utilize journalistic principles of balance, fairness and truth while blending the medical principles of honesty, diligence and compassion.